 In accordance with OCAS-IG-002 (Internal Dose Reconstruction Implementation Guideline, Rev. 0, August 2002), internal dose is assigned to employees who were monitored but had no detectable activity ("positive") in their samples and to employees who were not included in a bioassay program, because there is some amount of intake and associated dose that is not detectable by an internal dosimetry program.
-To expedite the dose reconstructions, cases that met the criteria above and are thus considered unlikely to have significant internal radiation exposure, will first be evaluated with the method described in this TIB.
+For employees who were monitored and who do have detectable activity ("positive") in their samples, those sample results will be evaluated to ensure the method described in this TIB results in a greater probability of causation.
+To expedite the dose reconstructions, cases that met the criteria above will first be evaluated with the method described in this TIB.
 If the outcome yields a probability of causation >50%, a dose reconstruction using more reasonable assumptions will be performed.

-Effective Date: 11/07/2003 Revision No. 00 Procedure No. ORAUT-OTIB-0002 Page 3 of 15
+Effective Date: 01/10/2004 Revision No. 01 Procedure No. ORAUT-OTIB-0002 Page 4 of 20

-3.0 Implausible Undiscovered Intakes
+3.0 IMPLAUSIBLE UNDISCOVERED INTAKES